 top of page

-• SueQ Travel
+• Writer: SueQ Travel

 • May 8

-• 3 min read
+• 4 min read

 I just returned from an incredible three-week trip to Australia in April.
 We explored the Sydney area and then traveled up to Hervey Bay at the base of the Great Barrier Reef.
 It was the kind of trip that makes you fall in love with the world all over again!
 And yes, I did it all with just a carry-on and a backpack.

 Light packing has become a personal mission of mine.
 It took time and practice, but I’ve gotten to a point where I can pack for three weeks without checking a bag.
 My first time doing this was a couple of years ago on a whirlwind trip through Europe.
 We visited five countries in 12 days, and traveling light was a must.
-That trip didn’t offer much access to laundry, so I washed clothes in the bathtub and dried them with a combination of hair dryers and heated bathroom floors.
+That trip didn’t offer much access to laundry, so I washed clothes in the bathtub and dried them with hair dryers and heated bathroom floors.
 It wasn’t glamorous, but it worked.
-Still, if I had to do it over again, I might splurge on hotel laundry service... but then again, those memories are priceless and I'd never trade them for anything.

-On this trip to Australia, things were a little easier.
+On this trip to Australia, things were much easier.
 We weren’t traveling in the cold season, and we had access to a washer and dryer.
 That made a huge difference.
 I also took both a carry-on suitcase and a roomy backpack, which gave me a little extra flexibility.
 I didn’t have to bring a coat, but I did pack a sweatshirt.
 I always wear the bulkiest items on the plane to save space in my luggage.

 My Favorite Carry-On Backpack